-Vietnam police seize 7.5 tons of ivory, pangolin scales
+Vietnam seizes 7.5 tons of elephant ivory, pangolin scales

 Police began a criminal investigation on Friday.

-Poaching and trading of ivory tusks and pangolins carry penalties of up to 5 years in jail in Vietnam, but the country is also a common destination for trafficked wildlife parts.
+Poaching and trading of ivory tusks and pangolins carry penalties of up to 5 years in jail in Vietnam.
+However, the Southeast Asian country is also a common destination for trafficked wildlife parts and a transit point for ivory and other trafficked materials to China.

+The pangolin is said to be the most widely trafficked mammal in the world.
+Its scales are made of keratin and are ground up to use in traditional medicines.